LDO-CERT/orochi/docs/Users-Guide.md

 ![bookmarks](images/053_bookmarks_starred.png)

 Otherwise opening bookmark the menu will show all bookmarks.
-The bookmark can be a query agains multiple dumps.
+The bookmark can be a query against multiple dumps.

 ![bookmarks](images/054_bookmarks_list.png)